A Community of Special Character

 As Vassar seeks to educate the individual imagination to see into the lives of others, its academic mission cannot be separated from its identity as a residential community comprising diverse interests and perspectives.
 The college expects its students to be mindful of their responsibilities to one another and to engage actively in the creation of a community of intellectual freedom, mutually understood dignity, and civil discourse.
 The embodiment of this commitment is the book of matriculation, which all new students sign as they agree to uphold the letter and spirit of college regulations, to adhere to the values espoused in the college’s mission statement, and to preserve the integrity of the institution.

 Assisting students to realize these goals is a faculty of more than 300 individuals, all of whom hold advanced degrees from major universities in this country and abroad.
-In their devotion to the teaching of undergraduates and in their concern with the needs and capabilities of the individual student, they carry on Vassar’s strongest and most productive traditions, including encouraging students to assume responsibility for the direction of their education.
+In their devotion to the teaching of undergraduates and in their concern with the needs and capabilities of the individual student, they carry on Vassar’s strongest and most distinctive emphases, including encouraging students to assume responsibility for the direction of their education.

 Vassar College is accredited by the Middle States Commission on Higher Education.